AleksandarKrstic-1992/Lime-Front/README.md

 ### Build
 ---
-For building app, type command `npm build`, or type command `npm build --prod` for production build.
+For building app, type command `npm build`, or type command `npm build:prod` for production build.
 Location of builded artifact will be inside `dist` folder

 ### Features
 ---